 Auckland Prison Capacity Increase Proposal

 New Zealand has a rising prison population, and we have a responsibility to keep communities safe.
-To safely manage increasing prisoner numbers, we’re proposing to increase the total number of prisoners which Auckland Prison is permitted to accommodate.
+To safely manage increasing prisoner numbers, we’re proposing to alter the total number of prisoners which Auckland Prison is permitted to accommodate.

 What’s being proposed